 A: Intrauterine insemination (IUI) is a procedure in which sperm are “washed” and placed into the uterus through a catheter.
 The male partner produces a semen sample by masturbation.
 The sperm are then separated from the seminal plasma, white blood cells, prostaglandins, and other “debris” which are filtered out during natural intercourse.
 A speculum is inserted into the woman’s vagina and a catheter with an attached syringe, containing the washed sperm, is inserted through the cervix into the uterus.
 The specimen ("prepared semen") is injected and the catheter and the speculum are removed.

 What are the pre requisites for IUI ?

 Q: When and where are the sperm collected?

-A: Sperm can be collected either at home (specimen should arrive at CHR within an hour) or in our office.
+A: Sperm can be collected either at home or hospital. (specimen should arrive at hospital / laboratory within an hour).
 We have a special room for husbands/partners.

 Yes.
 Preparation takes approximately an hour.
 Insemination should occur shortly after the sperm has been prepared.

 Q: Is IUI painful?